 Technology Sector Update for 06/10/2022: XLK, DOCU, TSM, SCPL

-Technology stocks were struggling in midday Friday trading, with the SPDR Technology Select Sector ETF (XLK) falling 3.4% and the Philadelphia Semiconductor Index down 3.2%.
+Technology stocks took the brunt of a broader market sell-off in late Friday trading, with the SPDR Technology Select Sector ETF (XLK) falling 3.1% and the Philadelphia Semiconductor Index down about 3%.

 In company news, DocuSign (DOCU) was about 24% lower after it reported fiscal Q1 non-GAAP earnings Thursday of $0.38 per diluted share, down from $0.44 a year earlier and missing the Capital IQ-compiled analyst consensus of $0.46.